RunestoneInteractive/RunestoneServer/pip/source/Functions/functions.rst

    :feedback_b: Check again.
    :feedback_c: When the function is invoked, it will print two lines, but it has only been defined, not invoked.

-   What will the output be from executing this code?
+   How many lines will be output by executing this code?

    .. code-block:: python